serena351/python-basics/README.md

 ## Python Basics Information and Demos

 This repo contains information and demos on Python basics.
-The activities include the production Python scripts required and also the unit tests to ensure that all scripts are reliable and working correcty.
+The activities include the production Python scripts required and also the unit tests to ensure that all scripts are reliable and working correctly.

 ---